rashodkorala/COMP4303_Project/README.md

 ## Project Setup / Installation:

-* Your project setup and installation instructions go here
+* clone the repo and run main.py
 * Feel free to include screenshots if you want